Gordon, New South Wales

 Gordon is a suburb on the Upper North Shore of Sydney in the state of New South Wales, Australia 14 km north-west of the Sydney Central Business District and is the administrative centre for the local government area of Ku-ring-gai Council.
 East Gordon is a locality within Gordon, and West Gordon is a locality within West Pymble.

+Geography

+Gordon is located on the northern outskirts, about 18 kilometres from the Sydney central business district in the upper area of the North Shore.
+Most of the suburb is residential and sits within bushland along the banks of Stony Creek.

 History

 The name 'Gordon' first appears as the name of the survey parish covering most of the upper north shore, assigned by the NSW Surveyor-General Sir Thomas Mitchell.
 This is believed to commemorate Sir Willoughby Gordon, with whom he had served during the Peninsular War and who was the quartermaster-general of the regiment in which Mitchell had served.
 The survey parish, and later suburb and municipality of Willoughby also commemorates his name.